 Have you been thinking about going back to work but can’t balance a full-time role with family life?
 Perhaps you work part-time and want to supplement your salary?
 There are lots of ways you can generate extra income – and best of all, you can start the business from home, and, in some cases, even work from home.
 Even spare rooms and garages might make some extra money for you.

-Have a look at our feature for ideas – everything from tutoring and tailoring to setting up a cake business or selling crafts on Etsy!
+Have a look at our feature for ideas – everything from tutoring and tailoring to setting up a cupcake business or selling crafts on Etsy!

 For crafts, the website Etsy is hard to beat.
 You can sell handmade goods, craft supplies and vintage items (20 years or older) on there which covers clothes, food, toys, art and photography.
 You can also sell recycled and upcycled goods too.